 I am a mother to two elementary-aged children and a wife living in beautiful North Carolina.
 My heritage is rich: Mexican, Spanish, Native American, Italian, Irish, Polish, and English.
-The characteristic I identify with most, though, is that I am hearing impaired, “not deaf enough,” and “not hearing enough.”
+The characteristic I identify with most, though, is that I am hand of hearing, “not deaf enough,” and “not hearing enough.”
 I’ve always had one foot in the hearing world and one foot in the deaf world.
-I get to pass those rich experiences on to my daughter who is hearing impaired as well.
+I get to pass those rich experiences on to my daughter who is hard of hearing as well.
 The best way I know to do this, is through my writing.
 My obstacles are similar to her obstacles, just as they are similar to the obstacles of many children and adults across the globe.
 My story is also their story, and our diversity needs to be told, shared, and loved—together—one book at a time.

 - Stories written during elementary school.
 I still have them!

 - A neighborhood newsletter titled, “The Daily Carpet,” alas it was short lived, but chock full of hilarious short stories which she wrote on the ancient home computer with friends.
 This was just the beginning of a beautiful relationship with writing.